-Sandra Hunt, Ph.D., Associate Professor of English, Coordinator
+Lawrence Berlin, Ph.D., Assistant Professor of Linguistics, Coordinator

-Lawrence Berlin, Ph.D., Assistant Professor of Linguistics Rory Donnelly, Ph.D., Professor of Linguistics organization of ideas, the use of research in writing, and revision and editing techniques.
+Sandra Hunt, Ph.D., Associate Professor of English Rory Donnelly, Ph.D., Professor of Linguistics

 The English Language Program provides the opportunity for students to acquire the level of oral and written English Language skills expected of university students.
-Courses are offered for both native and non-native speakers.
+Courses are offered for both native English speakers and English language learners.

 The ELP Writing Lab provides tutoring for students from any college in the university who want help with academic writing assignments, and offers assistance to students enrolled in ELP and English composition classes and students preparing for the English Competency Examination.
-The professional staff is trained to work on a one-to-one basis and can provide assistance with the development and
+The professional staff is trained to work on a one-to-one basis and can provide assistance with the development and organization of ideas, the use of research in writing, and revision and editing techniques.